spotme-main/spotmecoin/README.md

 ### About
 SPOTme Coin is a cryptonote-based cryptocurrency.
-Besides being just plain awesome, it is now ASIC resistant with the CN-lite Varient 1 algorithm.
+Besides being just plain awesome, it is now ASIC resistant with the CN-lite Variant 1 algorithm.

 ### Dependencies
 * GCC 4.7.3 or later     (http://gcc.gnu.org/)